 At Foundr, we stand by our motto that starting a business is easy, but building a business is hard.
 That said, there are some cheap businesses to start with low risk, and some have a quicker setup time than others.

-Here are our favorite business models to explore right now, and how long each one really takes to start bringing in your first sales.
+Here are our 7 businesses that make money right away, and how long each one really takes to start bringing in your first sales.

 1. Freelancing or Consulting